-Committee membership.
-Mr. Carley serves as the Chairperson of the Audit Committee.
+Carley serves as the Chairperson of the Audit Committee.
 The members of our Audit Committee meet the requirements for financial literacy under the applicable rules of NASDAQ.
 Our Board has determined that Mr. Carley is an "audit committee financial expert" as defined by Item 407(d)(5)(ii) of Regulation S-K.

-The Audit Committee met six (6) times in 2017 and each member of the Audit Committee attended all of the meetings.
+The Audit Committee met five (5) times in 2018 and each member of the Audit Committee attended at least 80% of the meetings during the period in which he served as a director.